 She trained at the Winner School, danced as a Songleader & on the dance company at Cottonwood High School, which lead to a position on the Utah State University Dance Team as an Aggiette paying her way through college.

-Now she enjoys being a mother of three beautiful children Lily, Luke & George and still finds time every week to dance on a
+Now she enjoys being a mother of four beautiful children (Lily, Luke, George, and Oliver) and still finds time every week to dance on a

 group called Nightline with her best friend!
 She has loved teaching at Kaleidoscope & loves being part of our dance family!!!

 Becky love to dance, whether it's jazz, ballet, contemporary or twirling around the kitchen.
 She also enjoys kids, so teaching at Kaleidoscope is a joy.
 She has taught with Kaleidoscope for 11 years.
 Beyond dance, she enjoys writing, eating desserts, and spending time with her husband and two daughters.
 She has a BA in English for the University of Utah and works as a technical writer.